collin80/GEVCU/readme.eclipse.txt

 * Right click the imported project -> Properties -> Arduino -> Change board and port (if necessary) -> OK This will cause the absolute paths to be corrected in the .project file
 * Exit eclipse now !!
 This will write the necessary changes to .project file (absolute paths)
-* Start eclipse, select the project and c
+* Start eclipse, select the project and click on "Verify".
+The project should compile.

-Note: Creating a new Arduino Project does not work yet with this plugin in Eclipse Kelper.
+Note 1: Creating a new Arduino Project does not work yet with this plugin in Eclipse Kelper.
         You must import the existing project or stick with Eclipse Juno

 Note 2: We're currently working together with the author of the plug-in to remove the absolute paths in the
         .project file and make the above installation much easier.

+Note 3: In case you want to re-compile the entire souce tree, just delete the entire "Release" directory.
+        It will be recreated automatically.

+Note 4: To upload a project under Linux, currently a manual erase of the flash and reset is required before
+        uploading the project.
+Looking for a solution with the developer

+Note 5: Linux: If the kernel assigns something like ttyACM0 for the Arduino board, the device can be entered
+        manually in the project properties.
+But the integrated serial monitor in eclipse doesn't work yet.
+        Looking for a solution with developer.
+As a workaround use a terminal program like GtkTerm.

+Note 6: If the editor shows some errors in the code which should not be or if code completion doesn't
+        complete as desired, right click the project -> Index -> Rebuild.